 Here is a short list of some of the most common sleep ailments;

-According to the National Sleep Foundation, what separates occassional trouble sleeping from insomnia is that it becomes a chronic affliction.
+- Insomnia According to the National Sleep Foundation, what separates occasional trouble sleeping from insomnia is that it becomes a chronic affliction.
 You often hear people claiming that they have suffered from insomnia the night before, but unless it is a chronic issue then they simply had trouble sleeping.

 Tips on How to Sleep Better at Night